 Determining the actual incurred equipment costs on a claim can sometimes be difficult, but there are always ways to evaluate claimed costs even when they were not accurately tracked.

-Equipment consultants are skilled in evaluating heavy civil equipment claims and are able to validate reasonableness of claims, whether this is by confirming the as-claimed costs or creating comparison estimates from scratch.
+Equipment consultants are skilled in evaluating heavy civil equipment claims and are able to validate the reasonableness of claims, whether this is by confirming the as-claimed costs or creating comparison estimates from scratch.